This is a snapshot of the Center on Long-Term Risk’s (formerly Foundational Research Institute) previous "Our Mission" page.

 By itself, research has no effect on the world.
 People have to act differently based on relevant findings in order for strategic research to have an impact.
 We, therefore, exchange ideas and research with others in the effective altruism community who are focused on improving the long-term trajectory of our civilization.

-We are aware that research comes with opportunity costs: If we robustly conclude that our understanding of the optimal paths to impact is unlikely to change with additional investigation, we will terminate research at CLR and direct all remaining funds towards the implementation of our recommendations.
+We are aware that research comes with opportunity costs: If we robustly conclude that our understanding of the optimal paths to impact is unlikely to change with additional investigation, we will terminate research at FRI and direct all remaining funds towards the implementation of our recommendations.

 How to get involved